Chewing the Scenery

 - The Producers:

-- Adolf Hitler's Villainous Breakdown in the movie Downfall.
+- Adolf Hitler's Villainous Breakdown in Downfall.
 Bruno Ganz's scenery-chewing has become a Memetic Mutation thanks to the Gag Subs applied into it.
 For example, Hitler gets banned from Xbox Live.

 - Woody Harrelson's DELICIOUS turn as a mad conspiracy theorist in the new 2012 movie practically screams this trope.